norekdcs2020/Bindulator_v0.304_archive/README.md

 - Export DCS airplane binds via the "HTML Export" (fortunately, at the moment, it is one click per airplane),
 - Open Bindulator.
 The **GREEN** worksheet should appear.
 - Choose your controller setup and airplane type via drop down lists at No. 1,
-- Choose the exported DCS HTML files for controller 1 and controller 2 at.
+- Choose the exported DCS HTML files for controller 1 and controller 2 (if you need a controller 2 on the same Template) at.
 No. 2 and No. 3 accordingly,
 - Press the **Initialise data** button at No. 4,
 - Now you have imported your data to the **YELLOW** (raw import data) and **ORANGE** (processed import data) worksheets.
 If you don't like the DCS function names present in ORANGE worksheet, this is the time to change them at `Funkcja` field (the `Kategoria funkcji` is only a helper column),